The estate is located in the municipality of Meyreuil in the French Provence

 The varieties Grenache Noir, Mourvèdre, Cinsaut, Téoulier Noir, Clairette Blanche, Ugni Blanc, Grenache Blanc and Muscat Blanc are partly cultivated mixed sentence

-, These are very old vines, the oldest dating back to 1891.
-René Rougier, who has been cultivating the estate since 1952, has never replaced a vine.
+, The vines are very old, the oldest date from 1891.
+René Rougier, who has been working the estate since 1952, has never replaced a vine.
 The rustic wines are traditionally vinified with long fermentation and little new wood.
-The extremely long-lived white wine consists mainly of Clairette Blanche (80%), fermented in wooden barrels and is aged up to two years.
-But the Château became famous first with its Rosé from Grenache Noir, Mourvèdre and Cinsaut.
+The extremely long-lasting white wine mainly consists of Clairette Blanche (80%), fermented in wooden barrels and is aged for up to two years.
+The château first became famous for its rosé from Grenache Noir, Mourvèdre and Cinsaut.
 The long-lived and tannin-rich red wine is blended from numerous varieties with the majority of Mourvèdre.